-Have you ever been curious about travel blogging or starting your own photography business?
-Or simply wondered how we got started and how you can do the same?
+Have you ever been curious about travel blogging or starting your own travel photography business?
+Or simply wondered what travel photography gear we use?

 Some of our most asked questions here on the blog and on our Instagram have been around photography.
-What gear we use, what lenses to choose, how we edit, etc.
+What cameras we capture with, what lenses to choose, how we edit, etc.

 Well, you asked and we answered!